-Next, we explain the part of the network structure that outputs a 3D bounding box from the features using Darknet-53.
+Next, we explain the part of the network structure that outputs 3D bounding boxes from the features using Darknet-53.
 In this part, two outputs are obtained at different scales as shown in Fig. 2.
 These two layers are connected using upsampling, and convolution with 1×1 kernel filter is performed.
 After that, it is divided into 26 channels in the channel direction.
 This makes the tensor 3D square.
 We inspired in this part by unified detection, a concept common to YOLO.
 Unified detection is a concept that allows classification and region identification to be output at the same time by storing the bounding box coordinates and classification results for each channel.
 Based on this concept, if the type of output value could be controlled for each channel, the same could be done for each channel range.
-Here, Feature Pyramid Network (FPN) [13] structure is adopted in YOLOv3; however, the proposed model handles only the scale of the middle part to reduce the calculation cost.
+Here, Feature Pyramid Network (FPN) [13] is adopted in YOLOv3.
+This is a type of model structure that is used to make it easier to detect the object of different scales.
+However, the proposed model handles only the scale of the middle part to reduce the calculation cost.

 With this network architecture, E-YOLO outputs a 3D bounding box from the color image and the depth image.
 All convolutional layers use 3×3 or 1×1 kernel filter as shown in Fig. 2.
-In addition, the size of each channel of the input image is 416×416 and the output size is 26×26×26 because the shape is transposed from 2D to 3D.
+In addition, the size of each channel of the input image is 416×416 and the output size is $26\times26\times26$ because the shape is transposed from 2D to 3D.
 Therefore, E-YOLO can detect the scene in Fig. 3.
 The number of input channels is 4; R, G, B of the color image and depth.
 On the other hand, the number of output channels is 10.
-Of these channels, the first 8 channels are for outputting 3D bounding boxes, which are confidence value, unreliable value, bounding box's anchor point x, y, and z, the size of bounding box width, height, and depth.
+Of these channels, the first 8 channels are for outputting 3D bounding box's anchor point x, y, and z, the size of bounding box width, height, and depth.
 And the others are for recognizing the classes (person or object).
-We set the number of channels for classification to the same value of YOLOv3's one.
+We set the number of channels for classification to the same value of YOLOV3's one.
 In preliminary experiments, we estimated that the best performances were obtained by setting these kernel sizes.